darshan152/Data-Engineer-Tech-Challenge-TAP/Section 1/README.md

 * Delete any rows which do not have a name
 * Create a new field named above_100, which is true if the price is strictly greater than 100

+Assumption: The original data file will be in the parent directory of the script.
+(As shown in this repo.)

 The script will then generate the processed dataset with the date appended.

 The crontab file specifies the configuration for the cron job.